Street Fighter 6: What Is Burnout & How To Survive

 Here’s an expanded look at the strategy for saving your super meter:

-• Resource Management: Saving your super meter is all about resource management.
-The super meter is a limited resource that can turn the tide of battle when used wisely.
+• Resource Management: Saving your super meter requires careful resource management.
+It’s a limited resource that can turn the tide of battle when used wisely.
+Reckless use can leave you without it when needed most.

-• Strategic Use: By saving your super meter, you give yourself more strategic options.
-For example, you can use your super move as a finisher to end a round or match.
-You might also use it to interrupt an opponent’s attack, escape a dangerous situation, or apply pressure by threatening its use.
+• Strategic Use: By conserving your super meter, you open up more strategic options.
+It can serve as a finisher, interrupt opponent attacks, escape danger, or apply pressure by threatening its use.

-• Counterplay and Defense: Your super meter can also often be used for defensive options such as guard cancels or invincible reversals.
-Saving it can give you a get-out-of-jail card when you’re under heavy pressure.
+• Counterplay and Defense: Super meter often offers defensive options like guard cancels or invincible reversals.
+Saving it provides a safety net during heavy pressure.

-• Adaptation: The decision to save your meter should also depend on the flow of the match.
-If you’re close to winning a round, it might be worth it to spend some meters to secure victory.
+• Adaptation: Decide to save meter based on match flow.
+If close to winning a round, consider spending meter to secure victory.

 Finally, feel free to check out our take on Street Fighter 6: JP and Eternity, Ryu and M. Bison guides.